axelarnetwork/axelar-contract-deployments/releases/evm/2026-06-Amplifier-Pausable-Gateway-ASG.md

 The deploy scripts also overwrite `deployer` and stringify `previousSignersRetention` (`"15"`) — revert those.
 Never commit RPC URLs with API keys or `gasLimit`.

-## Gotchas
-- celo-sepolia (forno) / hedera (hashio) RPCs are eventually-consistent: the deploy can throw `Contract bytecode is empty` after a successful deploy.
-Verify on-chain, set impl+codehash in config by hand, then `--upgrade`.
-- hyperliquid: deploys need big blocks — `evm/hyperliquid.js update-block-size big` per deployer, which needs a HyperCore account.
-Activate with `evm/hyperliquid.js usd-send <addr> <amt>` from `0xba76…` (or the faucet).
-  Owner `--upgrade`/`transferOwnership` are small calls — no big blocks needed.
-- monad-3 has no canonical Create3Deployer → ASG at `0x58d170fe3f97813B13442B1a924F9a8CCa2bB22f`, not `0xb55A09…`.

 ## Status
 | Chain | pausable | ASG (owner) | gov tested | impl |
 |---|---|---|---|---|